Gender equality – we’ve come a long way, haven’t we?

-Swedish embassies and consulates may apply for financial support of maximum 30,000 SEK for production of the exhibition and inviting Swedish guest speakers.
+Swedish embassies and consulates may apply for financial support of maximum 40,000 SEK for production of the exhibition, language translation and travel costs and remuneration for Swedish guest speaker(s).
 Application is done by filling out the application form.

 The application must be sent in at least two months before the event.
 Resources are limited and financial support may not be available at the end of the year.
 Limits may apply.